 This gene encodes two of three subunit types of the membrane-bound enzyme N-acetylglucosamine-1-phosphotransferase, a heterohexameric complex composed of two alpha, two beta, and two gamma subunits.
 The encoded protein is proteolytically cleaved at the Lys928-Asp929 bond to yield mature alpha and beta polypeptides while the gamma subunits are the product of a distinct gene (GeneID 84572).
 In the Golgi apparatus, the heterohexameric complex catalyzes the first step in the synthesis of mannose 6-phosphate recognition markers on certain oligosaccharides of newly synthesized lysosomal enzymes.
 These recognition markers are essential for appropriate trafficking of lysosomal enzymes.
 Mutations in this gene have been associated with both mucolipidosis II and mucolipidosis IIIA.[provided by RefSeq, May 2010]

 GeneCards Summary for GNPTAB Gene

 GNPTAB (N-Acetylglucosamine-1-Phosphate Transferase Alpha And Beta Subunits) is a Protein Coding gene.
-Diseases associated with GNPTAB include Mucolipidosis Iii Alpha/Beta and Mucolipidosis Ii Alpha/Beta.
+Diseases associated with GNPTAB include Mucolipidosis Ii Alpha/Beta and Mucolipidosis Iii Alpha/Beta.
 Among its related pathways are Lysosome.
-GO annotations related to this gene include calcium ion binding and transcription factor binding.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and transcription factor binding.